 What can you do if you are charged with an OVI?

-If you’re arrested for OVI due merely to CBD use, contact an experienced criminal defense lawyer right away.
+If you’re arrested for OVI due merely to CBD use, contact an experienced criminal defense lawyer in Delaware right away.
 At The Law Office of Brian Jones, LLC our skilled defense lawyers fight to protect the rights of people who are facing OVI charges.
 Contact our Delaware office now to schedule an appointment.